 This argument has been put in several forms.
 One is, "If a man tells me he came from York by the telegraphwire, I do not believe him.
 If fifty men tell me they came from York by telegraph wires, I do not believe them.
 If any number of men tell me the same, I do not believe them.
-Therefore, Mr Home did not float in the air, not-withstanding any amount of testimony you may bring to prove it."
+Therefore, Mr. Home did not float in the air, notwithstanding any amount of testimony you may bring to prove it."

-Another is, "If a man tells me that he saw the lion on Northumberland-house descend into Trafalgar-square and drink water from the fountains, I should not believe him.
+Another is, "If a man tells me that he saw the statue of Nelson descend from his column into Trafalgar Square and drink water from the fountains, I should not believe him.
 If fifty men, or any number of men, informed me of the same thing, I should still not believe them."